Geometric structures related to the braided Thompson groups: Introduction

 \section{Introduction}

 A \emph{classifying space} for a group $G$ is a CW complex $X$ with $\pi_1(X)\cong G$ and $\pi_k(X)=0$ for all $k\ne 1$.
 We say a group is of \emph{type $F_n$} if it admits a classifying space with compact $n$-skeleton, and \emph{type $F_\infty$} if it is of type $\F_n$ for all $n$.
 In \cite{bux16} it was proved that the braided Thompson groups $\Vbr$ and $\Fbr$ are of type $\F_\infty$.
-The proof involved establishing cube complexes for the groups to act on nicely, and using discrete Morse theory to reduce the problem to understanding descending links, modeled by so called matching arc complexes.
+The proof involved establishing contractible cube complexes for the groups to act on nicely.

-In this paper we return to these cube complexes and matching arc complexes, and establish some important geometric results about them, namely that the cube complexes are $\CAT(0)$ and the complete matching arc complexes are $\delta$-hyperbolic.
-We then use them to compute the higher Bieri--Neumann--Strebel--Renz (BNSR) invariants of $\Fbr$.
+In this paper we return to these cube complexes, and prove that they are $\CAT(0)$.
+We then use this to compute the higher Bieri--Neumann--Strebel--Renz (BNSR) invariants of $\Fbr$.
 The BNSR-invariants of a group $G$ are a sequence of geometric invariants

 with $\Sigma^m(G)$ defined whenever $G$ is of type $\F_m$, which encode a vast amount of information about certain subgroups of $G$.
 In particular they precisely determine which subgroups of $G$ containing $[G,G]$ are of type $\F_m$.
 The first invariant, $\Sigma^1(G)$, is known as the Bieri--Neumann--Strebel (BNS) invariant.
 The BNS-invariant was developed by Bieri, Neumann and Strebel in \cite{bieri87}, and the higher invariants by Bieri and Renz in \cite{bieri88}.
 In general the BNSR-invariants of a group are extremely difficult to compute, and for groups where the problem is relevant a complete picture exists only in very few cases.
 For example, for the pure braid groups $PB_n$, Koban, McCammond and Meier fully computed the BNS-invariant $\Sigma^1(PB_n)$ for all $n$ \cite{koban15}, but even a full computation of $\Sigma^2(PB_4)$ remains open \cite{zaremsky17sepPB}.